 - Juventus (Italy) vs. Guadalajara Chivas (Mexico) in a soccer friendly, July 28, 2011

-Leave me a comment if you attended any of these concerts and share what the experience was like?
+Leave me a comment if you attended any of these concerts or events and share what the experience was like?

 All seating inside Carter-Finley Stadium is reserved seating, and all patrons 3 years of age and older require a ticket.